Self Directed Search Assessment (Holland)

-What is a Self Directed Search by John Holland?
+What is the Self Directed Search Assessment by John Holland?
 The theory

 Self Directed Search (SDS) by John Holland is a career and interests test that is designed specifically to have the user think about questions concerning personal ambition, skills, activities, and interests in various positions.

 Self Directed Search (SDS) is based on the theory of American psychologist John Holland, in which work environments and individuals are divided into six categories.
 The categories are realistic, investigative, artistic, social, enterprising, and conventional.
 These types are abbreviated with the acronym RIASEC.

 Artistic personalities usually perform well in creative positions, while realists thrive better in a work environment that applies tools and machines.

-The Self Directed Search (SDS) method for career planning is the most frequently used method for discovering career interests.
+The Self Directed Search Assessment for career planning is the most frequently used method for discovering career interests.
 Many educational institutes like high schools or universities have their students take the test as a educational opportunities finder, but the test can also be used for working adults as an occupations finder.

 SDS is easy to use and is usually completed in 35 to 45 minutes, either digitally or by paper and pencil and an assessment booklet.
 The test is relatively cheap and the results are sent online in an interpretive report in pdf format.
 The SDS form produces a few letter summary code, which can be used to look up the occupations finder online.